Find a Holiday

 Wear the right clothing

 Even on warmer days, nights by the coast can get cold.
-If you’re heading out to watch the stars make sure you wrap up warm with extra layers and a thick coat.
-It’s also a good idea, especially if you’re walking along any fields, to wear proper hiking boots for added grip.
-If you and your group are thinking of staying outside for long, pack a picnic blanket to sit on and some thick blankets to keep you warm.
+If you’re heading out to watch the stars, make sure you wrap up warm with extra layers and a thick coat.
+It’s also a good idea, especially if you’re walking through any fields, to wear proper hiking boots for added grip.
+If you and your group are thinking of staying outside for a long time, pack a picnic blanket to sit on and some thick blankets to keep you warm.

 Bring a torch